 Unfortunately, there's no simple answer to the question of whether an inheritance is marital property subject to division (or "distribution") in a divorce.
 As with so many things in the law, it depends—on your state's laws and on your individual circumstances.

-If you're worried about whether your spouse is entitled to your inheritance, the good news is that the vast majority of states—whether equitable distribution or community property—view an inheritance as separate property.
+If you're worried about whether your spouse is entitled to your inheritance, the good news is that the vast majority of states view an inheritance as separate property.
 That's true no matter when you inherited the money or other assets—before you married, during your marriage, or after you were divorced.
-And as a general rule, it means that when you get divorced, you won't have to split the inheritance with your spouse.
+Unless you live in one of the states that allow judges to include separate property when they're dividing a divorcing couple's assets, that means you won't have to split the inheritance with your spouse.

 But here's the thing—unless you're careful, what you do with your inherited assets during your marriage can change that outcome.